livereload/LiveReload/README.md

 2. Compile CoffeeScript files inside backend/ dir.
 This isn't automated at the moment, so just invoke coffee on the command line; I'm using CoffeeScript 1.1.3.

+3. Run `npm install` in backend/ dir to install prerequisites.

-3. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
+4. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
 Alternatively, use `rake build:release` or a similar task (see `rake -T` for the full list).

 That should be it.